block42-blockchain-company/liquid-icx/README.md

 ##### ICON network staking

-On ICON network the native token of ICX can be staked in the protocol which gives stakers a passive return in form of ICX tokens but the staked tokens are locked and can not be moved while the ICX is staked.
+On ICON network the native token (ICX) can be staked in the protocol which gives stakers a passive return in form of ICX tokens but the staked tokens are locked and can not be moved while the ICX is staked.

 ##### LICX